 - 3.1.1 The Monitoring Officer regularly reports to the Governance Committee regarding complaints received.
-The statistical information is then published on the Council's website. - 3.1.2 For period May 2023 to May 2024, six new complaints were received.
-None of these complaints required investigation and they were dealt with by the Monitoring Officer in consultation with an Independent Person, as necessary.
+The statistical information is then published on the Council's website. - 3.1.2 For period 1 May 2024 to 1 May 2025, 33 new complaints were received.
+In relation to these cases none of these complaints required investigation and were dealt with by the Monitoring Officer in consultation with an Independent Person, as necessary.
+Of the 33 cases there were 4 cases that overlapped with criminal allegations and in accordance with the Monitoring Officer and Police Protocol, the standards complaints were held in abeyance until the criminal matters had been concluded.
+No further action was taken by Essex Police.